muldjord/boris/data/behavs/README.md

 11;75;0;0;;break
 12;75;0;0;;label that
 ```
-The following won't work as intended because of the stray comma after `goto that`:
+The following will cause weird behaviour or might even make it crash because of the stray comma after `goto that`:
 ```
 10;75;0;0;;label this,
 var a = @6,